mickfuzz/phd4/_posts/thesis_chapters/2025-3-8-DiscussionConclusion.md

-## Theoretical Contributions
+## Theoretical Contributions - MERGE UP ITS' ALL THE SAME SECTION

-### Research Output - Conceptualisations of forms of agency
+### Research Output - Conceptualisations of forms of agency - in context

 THIS SHOULD BE DROPPED OR INTEGRATED TO ABOVE?
 CONCLUSION PERHAPS.

-This thesis has explored agency through the following concepts: instrumental agency, authorial agency, and transformative agency through double stimulation.
+This thesis has explored agency through the following concepts: instrumental agency, transformative agency and relational agency.

 This section contributes observations from this research process with the following aims.

  - to serve other researchers undertaking similar work using activity theory and design based approach
  - to help practitioners be research informed

+MOVE THIS BIT?
+IS THIS ALREADY IN A SUMMARY TABLE SOMEWHERE?
 There is alignment with other research in terms of how
  - authenticity of tools can be problematic and needs design adaptation, often black boxing
  - this process merits attention and alignment with overall project aims of the designer